prometheus-operator/prometheus-operator/Documentation/proposals/202411-zone-aware-sharding.md

 We have introduced asserts in the above section to warn about edge cases that might lead to duplicate data or data loss.

-By the above algorithm. prometheus instances will be distributed in an alternating fashion by using the already existing shard index.
+By the above algorithm.
+Prometheus instances will be distributed in an alternating fashion by using the already existing shard index.
 This leads to the following edge cases: